Creating a Scene

 Using a SceneGraph

-Once a SceneGraph is created, we need to call the update() and render() methods in Context.onRender in order for the nodes to do any updates and rendering.
+Once a SceneGraph is created, we need to call the update() and render() methods in Context.onUpdate in order for the nodes to do any updates and rendering.
 We will also want to make sure is receives resize events as well.

-onRender { dt ->
+onUpdate { dt ->

 scene.update(dt)